bcgov/sso-docs/docs/integrating-your-application/css-app-api.md

 ---
 sidebar_position: 20
+title: CSS App API
+description: RESTful interaction
 ---

-# CSS App API

---- RESTful interaction

 ### If you need to interact with the CSS App in a RESTful way